CMeeg/next-azure/README.md

   * `./.azure/setup/init.ps1 -SubscriptionId {subscription_id} -ResourcePrefix {resource_prefix} -Location {location} -OrgUrl {devops_org_url} -ProjectName {devops_project_name}`
     * To see a full description of the script and its parameters, run `Get-Help .azure/setup/init.ps1 -Full`

-The script will create a config file named `.nextazure.json` - please commit this to your repo as it is used by other scripts described in the [Usage](#usage) section and ensures scripts run after this point use the same options provided during initialisation.

 > The name of the Resource Groups is based on a naming convention of `{resourcePrefix}-{environment}-{resourceSuffix}`.
 If you don't like this you can edit the PowerShell files to suit your needs - search for the `Get-NextAzureResourceName` function.
 The same naming convention is used in the Bicep files for resource names - see the [Usage section](#change-the-resource-naming-conventions) for a description of how to change those.

 > The Service Connections created by the script "Grant access to all pipelines", which is done for convenience, but you can choose not to do this and configure specific [pipeline permissions](https://docs.microsoft.com/en-us/azure/devops/pipelines/policies/permissions?view=azure-devops#set-service-connection-permissions) if you wish.